 Founded in 1951, the Australian Science Teachers Association (ASTA) is a federation of Science Teachers Associations from all Australian states and territories, collectively representing several thousand members.
 ASTA is the national voice of science teachers representing their interests at the highest levels, promoting the profession and enriching science teaching.

-Membership of state and territory Science Teacher Associations (STAs) includes automatic membership of ASTA.
-The ASTA governing body is a Federal Council.
-It comprises a President and Treasurer, either the Immediate Past President or the President-Elect, the Chief Executive Officer (a non-voting member) plus two representatives from each of the eight member associations.
-ASTA Councillors, with the exception of the Chief Executive Officer, serve in an honorary capacity.
-The ASTA Executive comprises the President, Treasurer, either Immediate Past President or President-Elect, and the Chief Executive Officer.
+The ASTA governing body is a Federal Board.
+It comprises a President and Treasurer, either the Immediate Past President or the President-Elect, the Chief Executive Officer (a non-voting member) plus one Board Member nominated from each of the eight member associations.

 With staff spread across the country, ASTA leads national advocacy and delivers a range of significant projects and professional development opportunities for its members.

 Noteworthy ASTA projects and professional development opportunities include:

 - The BHP Foundation Science & Engineering Awards